rahmedinfo/R-programming/Data Input and Output/Import-Export or Read-Write-command.md

 class(data$country)

 ```
-# Another Method for coverting factor to character Or character to factor
+# Another Method for converting factor to character Or character to factor
 ```
 # Load data file
 data <- read.csv(file="new_file.csv")